Garrett moves forward on storage building amendment

 Kimmel was advised that Republic Services, Garrett’s contracted refuse hauler, provides such a service independent of the city’s trash contract for about $11 per month.
 The service includes special bin for recyclable items that are picked up every other week, which Kimmel deemed too costly.

-The city’s contract with Republic Services was extended through the end of 2021, but a new contract is coming soon with a street-side recycling option being considered, but that service would come with a price hike, city officials said.
+The contract with Republic Services was extended through the end of 2021.
+A new contract is coming soon with a street-side recycling option being considered, but that service would come with a price hike, city officials said.

-The public is reminded a citywide cleanup day for residents will be held Saturday from 7-11 a.m. at the city barn on East Quincy Street for many household items.

-City Planner Milton Otero reported 15 applications have now been received for the city’s 50/50 sidewalk replacement program, one more since his report at the Board of Works meeting earlier in the day.
-Information can be found on the city website, garrettindiana.us, on Facebook or at City Hall.

 (0) comments